-What I love about Eating Europe Food Tours is that they’re not just food tours.
+What I love about the Eating Prague Tours, and all Eating Europe tours, actually, is that they’re not just food tours.
 I’ve focused on the food we had in this post, but we spent a lot of time walking around the city as well, taking in the sights and learning about its history, the evolution of Czech cuisine and the place of Czech food in Czech society.

 I can’t emphasize enough how knowledgeable and passionate our guides Jan and Rob were.
-We bombarded them with questions and not only did they answer them all, they also often added some fun facts.
+We bombarded them with questions and not only did they answer them all, they also often added some fun facts about Czechia.
 You could tell these two men are passionate about Czech food, culture and history and more than eager to share that passion with us.